There are three ranks for raiders: Raider, Raider Alt, and Casual Raider

 The ranks are defined as follows:

 A person / character ranked as a Raider is expected to adhere to Raiding Expectations and is responsible for knowing their character, how to maximize it, and to meet and maintain the following minimum requirements:

 - An appropriate raiding spec for your class / role, the basic ability rotation for it (when applicable), and familiarity with your talents and in which situations they are most useful.

 - Have the appropriate gear for the current raid content tier.
 This will change as we progress and as new content is introduced, but is currently defined as:

-- Your artifact ilvl should be 930ish+ and have 52+ traits up to and including Concordance of the Legionfall
+- Your artifact ilvl should be 950ish+ and have 60+ traits

 - All gear must be properly gemmed and enchanted.
 This is currently defined as:

 - 900+ gear should have the best available enchant.